Strength and Hartshorne's Conjecture in high degree: Introduction

+The novelty in our work is through the new, and concise, method of proof.
+The main ingredient in ~\cite{barth-icm} is an analysis of the variety of lines in $X$ through a point, and many of the aforementioned proofs make use of Kodaira Vanishing and topological results like Lefschetz-type restriction theorems.
+By contrast, we derive Theorem~\ref{thm:more general} from elementary consequences of the notion of strength introduced in~\cite{ananyan-hochster}, and of our result in ~\cite{ess-stillman} that the graded ultraproduct of polynomial rings is isomorphic to a polynomial ring.
+This explicitly connects Hartshorne's Conjecture with the circle of ideas initiated by Ananyan and Hochster in~\cite{ananyan-hochster} in their proof of Stillman's Conjecture.
+It also underscores similarities between the two conjectures, both of which propose limits on the possible behaviors for varieties of codimension $c$ in $\bP^n$ when $n\gg c$.

-Our proof also has some overlap with the Babylonian tower theorems, like ~\cite[Theorems~I and IV]{BVdV} and those in~\cite{coandua, flenner, sato} among others.
-From an algebraic perspective, the natural setting for such statements is an inverse limit of polynomial rings, and~\cite{ess-stillman} shows such an inverse limit shares many properties with the ultraproduct ring.
+The ideas of~\cite{ananyan-hochster} strongly motivated this work, as the connection between strength and the codimension of the singular locus is one of the central ideas in that paper.
+Our viewpoint also has some overlap with the Babylonian tower theorems, like ~\cite[Theorems~I and IV]{BVdV} and those in~\cite{coandua, flenner, sato} among others.
+From an algebraic perspective, the natural setting for such statements is an inverse limit of polynomial rings, and~\cite{ess-stillman, ess-imperfect} shows such an inverse limit shares many properties with the ultraproduct ring.

+\begin{remark} A classical result (see e.g.~\cite{eisenbud-harris}) shows that for any nondegenerate, integral variety in $\bP^n$, the codimension is at most its degree.
+Thus, under these hypotheses, Theorem~\ref{thm:more general} could be rephrased so as to remove the dependence on $c$. \end{remark}